 1. Citizens shall have the rights below in accordance with law, and all authorities cannot deprive these rights without legal procedures.

-- a) Right of existence

 - b) Right of work

 - c) Right of property

-- d) Right of complaint - e) Right of election, recall, being elected, initiative and referendum - f) Right of taking public examinations and holding public offices - g) Right of receiving compulsory education
+- d) Right of complaint

+- e) Right of election, recall, being elected, initiative and referendum

+- f) Right of taking public examinations and holding public offices

+- g) Right of receiving compulsory education